chroma-core/package-search/README.md

 <summary><b>Windsurf</b></summary>

-Add to Windsurf MCP settings:
+Open the Windsurf MCP settings and edit to include:

 ```json
 {